Can I Buy a Car through My Business?

 The total business mileage is calculated for 12 months from 6th April to 5th April.
 The mileage clock restarts on 6th April each year.

-How to Buy a Car Through Your Limited Company
+How to Buy a Car Through Business?

 Purchasing or leasing a car through your limited company can be a great financial move.
 Here’s a step-by-step process: